 And when it’s done, there’s a sense of satisfaction that far outweighs the time input required to do it.

-I understand the feeling of scepticism that might greet this idea.
+I understand the feeling of skepticism that might greet this idea.
 As I enthused to the workshop participants last week, you really have to do it to get it.
 And all you need is ten minutes to try it out.
 A simple swap of ten minutes scrolling on social media (which can be a huge anxiety trigger) for ten minutes of folding, could herald a surprising new self-care act.